nuuuwan/news_lk3_data/README.md

 The secretary says the buildings will be provided for private sector services without harming archaeological values.

+Austrian citizen dies and two others injured in an accident in the expressway

 Several government-owned buildings to be handed over to private sector under lease

-Face to Face | Ravi Karunanayake | Operation Successful, patient dead

 ...